astrivant/polyad/docs/proposals/rotations.md

 and server protocol determines which component must accept a revision first.
 Child policies may tighten inherited limits.
 They cannot skip a parent's wave barrier, widen its target scope or relax its availability budget.
-Conflicting constraints block planning with an explanation rather than silently choosing one.
+Conflicting constraints block planning and produce an explanation of the conflict.

 The following YAML illustrates the proposed policy and binding syntax only: